 But taking action?

 Darling, this is how you move into the Winner’s Circle of your own life.
+You do the work to make it happen.

 Now, sometimes, the mere thought of taking action can feel paralyzing.
 It’s scary.
 It can seem like the scariest thing in the world.
 Why?
 Because, baby, when dreams are big they feel unreachable.
 And so, it’s too scary to even begin, because, honestly, where DO you begin, right?